Cohomogeneity one Ricci Solitons from Hopf Fibrations: Introduction

+In the steady case these Ricci solitons were independently discovered by Stolarski \cite{StolarskiSteadyRSOnCxLineBundles} and Appleton \cite{AppletonSteadyRS}, who use different techniques.

+The proof of Theorem \ref{MainTheoremTwoSummands} establishes that the Ricci soliton metrics correspond to trajectories in a bounded region of a phase space, which implies completeness.
+This method also applies to Einstein metrics.
+In particular, in the situation of Theorem \ref{MainTheoremTwoSummands}, the methods of this paper provide an alternative construction of Ricci flat metrics and Einstein metrics with negative scalar curvature due to B\"ohm \cite{BohmNonCompactEinstein}, see also remark \ref{RemarkBoehmSetUpAndProofCompleteness}.

+The associated coordinate change moreover allows good control on the trajectories close to the singular orbit.
+In the Einstein case this also yields an alternative approach to the following result of B\"ohm \cite{BohmInhomEinstein, BohmNonCompactEinstein}: The two summands Einstein metrics converge to explicit solutions with conical singularities as the volume of the singular orbit tends to zero.
+In comparison to B\"ohm's work, the main technical simplification is that the methods of this paper do not use the Poincar\'e-Bendixson theorem, see remark \ref{RemarkConvergenceConeSolutions}.
+As an application, an analysis of the {\em Ricci flat} trajectories will be used to reconstruct Einstein metrics of positive scalar curvature due to B\"ohm \cite{BohmInhomEinstein}.

-Moreover, in the case $m=1$ the associated vector bundles of both families in \eqref{GroupDiagrams} admit explicit Ricci flat metrics.
-These are in fact of special holonomy $G_2$ and $Spin(7),$ respectively, and were discovered earlier in \cite{BSExceptionalHolonomy} and \cite{GPPEinsteinMetricsOnBundles}.
-However, it is worth noting that these metrics correspond to {\em linear} trajectories in phase space.
+The vector bundles associated to the two families of group diagrams in \eqref{GroupDiagrams} also admit {\em explicit} Ricci flat metrics in the lowest dimensional case $m=1.$ These are in fact of special holonomy $G_2$ and $Spin(7),$ respectively, and were discovered earlier by Bryant-Salamon \cite{BSExceptionalHolonomy} and Gibbons-Page-Pope \cite{GPPEinsteinOnSphereR3R4bundles}.
+However, it is worth noting that these metrics correspond to {\em linear} trajectories in the above phase space, see theorem \ref{ExplicitRFTrajectories}.